 Yellowstone Waterfall & Grand Canyon of Yellowstone

-Although not as big as the Grand Canyon in the Southwest US, Yellowstone’s Grand Canyon is still lovely with it’s roaring waterfall and river and rocky canyon walls!
+Although not as big as the Grand Canyon in the Southwest US, Yellowstone’s Grand Canyon is still lovely with its roaring waterfall and river, and rocky canyon walls!

 Firehole Canyon Drive and Waterfall